3L0C/wk/README.md

 written!` to be printed to stdout.
 The key chord `a n e` runs the command `echo "I get run!"`.

-To force a nested prefix to inherit from it's parent the `+inherit` flag may be given.
+To force a nested prefix to inherit from its parent the `+inherit` flag must be given.
 Additionally, if the prefix only wishes to inherit certain hooks or flags additional flags may be given to ignore unwanted behavior.